Rules for Club competitions - 2023

 Due to weather conditions etc. In the event of players being unable to play a Competition due to the closure of the greens, and there being no opportunity to rearrange the game by the play by date, two days extension will be given.
 After that, the game will be decided by the toss of a coin.

-When any game is stopped by mutual agreement of the players, by the Controlling Body or by the Umpire (after an appeal to him/her), because of darkness, the weather conditions or any other valid reason, it shall be resumed with the scores as they were when the game stopped.
+When any game is stopped by mutual agreement of the players, by the Controlling Body or by the Umpire (after an appeal to him/her), because of darkness, weather conditions or any other valid reason, it shall be resumed with the scores as they were when the game stopped.
 An end commenced but not completed shall be declared dead.
 When a game is stopped, the card(s) should be signed by both players or skips indicating the reason for the stoppage and placed in the Competition Secretary’s box.

-Any dispute concerning a competition, is to be submitted in writing within three days of the incident to the relevant Competition Sub-committee, who will then decide on any action to be taken.
+Any dispute concerning a competition, is to be submitted in writing to the relevant Competition Secretary, within three days of the incident, , who will then decide on any action to be taken.
 Those involved will not take part in any further Club competitions until a decision has been made.

-The current World Bowls Laws of the Sport (including Bowls England Domestic Regulations) and Somerset County Rules will apply.
+The current World Bowls Laws of the Sport (including Bowls England Domestic Regulations) will apply.